12% Off With Code: MARCH12 *Exclusions apply

 So what do you feed a dog with colitis?
 Read on to learn about the best food to give your pooch for colitis - from what ingredients to avoid, to what constitutes a colitis-friendly diet.

-Does diet help manage colitis?
+Does diet help manage colitis in dogs?

 Diet is an integral treatment to manage a dog with colitis, as continuing to feed triggering foods means they’ll keep experiencing bowel issues and diarrhoea.